Jguer/yay/README.md

 * Yay does not display colored output.
 How do I fix it?
   Make sure you have the `Color` option in your `/etc/pacman.conf` [#123](https://github.com/Jguer/yay/issues/123)

+* Yay is not asking to select packages to install (issue [#554](https://github.com/Jguer/yay/issues/554))

+  The default behavior was changed from [v8.918](https://github.com/Jguer/yay/releases/tag/v8.918) (see: [3bdb534](https://github.com/Jguer/yay/commit/3bdb5343218d99d40f8a449b887348611f6bdbfc)).
+  To restore such behavior use the `--combinedupgrade` option, example `yay -Suy --combinedupgrade`.

 * Sometimes diffs are printed to the terminal and other times they are pages via less.
 How do I fix this?